tsaekao/npm-demo/API.md

  explicitly specify a type, the [ANY](#rtvref.types.ANY) type is implied, which will match _any_ value, which means the validator will always be called.

+__NOTE about qualifiers:__ Validators will be invoked regardless of the qualifier.
+ If the typeset's qualifier is `EXPECTED`, the validator __must handle `null` values__.
+ If the qualifier is `OPTIONAL`, the validator __must handle `undefined` and `null` values__.
+ Also note that a value of `null` or `undefined`, if permitted by the qualifier, will always be type-matched to the first type in the typeset because all types allow these values for their related qualifiers.

-There is one disadvantage to using a custom validator: It cannot be de/serialized via JSON, which means it cannot be transmitted or persisted.
-One option would be to customize the de/serialization to JSON by serializing the validator to a special object with properties that would inform the deserialization process on how to reconstruct the validator dynamically.
+There is one __disadvantage__ to using a custom validator: It cannot be serialized via JSON, which means it cannot be easily transmitted or persisted.
+One option would be to customize the serialization to JSON by serializing the validator to a special object with properties that would inform the deserialization process on how to reconstruct the validator dynamically.
+There may also be a way to persist the function's code, but that would require the use of the unsafe `eval()` function to later reconstitute it as an actual function.

 **Kind**: static typedef of [<code>types</code>](#rtvref.types)
+**Returns**: <code>\*</code> - Either `undefined` or a _truthy_ value to __pass__ the verification, or a _falsy_
+ value to fail it.
+The validator may also throw an `Error` to fail the verification.

+ If a _falsy_ value (other than `undefined`) is returned, an `Error` will be generated and included in the resulting `RtvError` as its [failure](#rtvref.RtvError+failure) property, as well as part of its `message`.

+ While `undefined` is _falsy_, it's also the result of a function that did not return anything, which is interpreted as indicating the validator found no fault with the value.

+ It's recommend to throw an `Error` with a helpful message rather than simply returning a _falsy_ value to fail the verification.
 **Throws**:

 - <code>Error</code> If the validation fails.
 This error will fail the overall